maryamtahhan/notes/Submariner/markdown/SubmarinerCableDriver.md

 ## Gateway syncer

-The Gateway resource provides status about the connections, including healthcheck metrics.
+The Gateway resource provides status about the connections, including health check metrics.
 The Gateway resource for a cluster is generated from the cable driver's list of connections.
 The resource gets updated every 5 seconds.